Saburō Sakai

 Saburō Sakai (坂井 三郎, Sakai Saburō) was a Japanese naval aviator and flying ace ("Gekitsui-O", 撃墜王) of the Imperial Japanese Navy during World War II.
-Sakai had 28–64 aerial victories, including shared ones, according to official Japanese records, but his autobiography, Samurai!, which was co-written by Martin Caidin and Fred Saito, claims 64 aerial victories.
+Sakai had 28 aerial victories, including shared ones, according to official Japanese records, though he and his ghostwriter Martin Caidin claimed much higher numbers.

 Early life

 Saburō Sakai was born on 25 August 1916 in Saga Prefecture, Japan.
 He was born into a family with an immediate affiliation to the samurai and their warrior legacies.
 Their ancestors were themselves samurai and had taken part in the Japanese invasions of Korea (1592–1598) but were later forced to take up a livelihood of farming after haihan-chiken in 1871.
 He was the third-born of four sons (his given name literally means "third son") and had three sisters.
 Sakai was 11 when his father died, which left his mother alone to raise seven children.
 With limited resources, Sakai was adopted by his maternal uncle, who financed his education in a Tokyo high school.
 However, Sakai failed to do well in his studies and was sent back to Saga after his second year.

 On 31 May 1933, at the age of 16, Sakai enlisted in the Imperial Japanese Navy as a Sailor Fourth Class (Seaman Recruit) (四等水兵) at the Sasebo Naval Base.
 Sakai described his experiences as a naval recruit: